 Marrs has spent his entire professional career at ACCO.
 Since joining as a design engineer in 1983, he has progressed through the company ranks and has been involved in all facets of its diversified operations.
 Marrs has held multiple positions at ACCO, including serving on its Board of Directors, chairing its Operations Committee and serving on its Ethics Committee.
 He received his B.S. in environmental engineering from California Polytechnic State University, San Luis Obispo in 1983, and has been a licensed professional mechanical engineer since 1986.

 “John has provided a phenomenal level of leadership to ACCO for more than 40 years,” said Marrs.
 “He built a foundation of success for our firm by empowering teams with the best engineers and service providers in the business.
-Our customers – who are involved with some of the most complex building and mechanical maintenance projects in today’s marketplace – will continue to see delivery of top-quality services and value.”
+Our customers, who are involved with some of the most complex building and mechanical maintenance projects in today’s marketplace, will continue to see the delivery of top-quality services and value.”

 ACCO has enjoyed consistent revenue growth over the last 20 years.
 To support further growth, ACCO plans to continue to fortify its team with additional hiring at all levels.